 The drive in and the highest points of this route are at a transient snow level, so watch the snow depth.

 This 25 mile loop provides access into the interior of the 35,000-acre Wild Rogue Wilderness Area, and also features the most enchanting section of the Wild Rogue River itself, popular among rafters and visitors on foot.

-Use the Powers and Gold Beach Districts Map.
+Use the Powers and Gold Beach Districts Map published by the National Forest.
 Other maps may omit the Clay Hill Trail.

 Flora & Fauna

 The Wild Rogue is definitive of the area's rich biodiversity.
 You'll find yourself on harsh, serpentine slopes, rich coastal forests, and black oak meadows.